 LAS VEGAS (AP) — With a population of just 3 million, Nevada became one of the first four states in the presidential nominating process thanks to an effort a decade ago to add more diversity to the early voting calendar.

 Nevada is now a frequent stop for candidates in both parties, though it doesn't draw nearly the amount of campaign traffic seen in Iowa and New Hampshire.

 A little history about the Nevada caucuses — which was held for Democrats on Saturday and will take place for Republicans on Tuesday — and a brief description of how the event works:

 Eleven states applied to the Democratic National Committee in 2006 for early-state status.
 Nevada's delegation pitched the state as a reflection of the country's changing population.
 And it didn't hurt that Harry Reid, the highest-ranking Democratic senator, lobbied for his home state.

 Ultimately, Nevada and South Carolina won out over Alabama, Arizona, Arkansas, Colorado, Washington, D.C., Michigan, Mississippi, Nebraska, West Virginia and Hawaii.
 About one-quarter of Nevada's population is Hispanic, and registration leans just slightly in favor of Democrats.

 Republicans moved their Nevada caucuses up on the calendar so they don't take place too long after the Democratic caucuses.

 Unlike a primary, which involves quick and solitary voting, caucuses generally involve a more public pronouncement of presidential preference.
 Caucus-goers mainly meet in schools, community centers and places of worship in Nevada's 17 counties, and give speeches to try to persuade their undecided neighbors.

-Nevada sends 30 delegates to the Republican National Convention, and they're awarded proportionally based on how each candidate performs Feb.
+Nevada sends 30 delegates to the Republican National Convention, and they're awarded proportionally based on how each candidate performs on Feb.
 23.